maryamteimouri/Data-Analysis-and-Knowledge-Discovery/README.md

-# Data-Analysis-and-Knowledge-Discovery
+# Data Analysis and Knowledge Discovery
-The aim of this project is to practice 3 steps out of 6 steps of Crisp Data Mining ( CRISP-DM ).
+This project aims to practice the steps of Crisp Data Mining ( CRISP-DM ).